Jonathan Brison

 Jonathan Brison (born 7 February 1983) is a French former professional footballer who played as a left-back.

 Career

 Brison was born in Soissons, Aisne.
-A Nancy player since his youth, he got his debut in Ligue 2 in September 2002 in the 3–1 defeat to Clermont Foot.
+A Nancy player since his youth, he got his debut in Ligue 2 in September 2002 in the 3–1 defeat to Clermont.
 Although it was never his preferred position, he played as left-back after breaking into the Nancy first-team.

 As a wide midfielder, Brison played most of Nancy's games since establishing himself as a fixture in the team in the 2003–04 season.
 The following year he was singled out for particular praise for his performances in the promotion-winning team.

-In January 2012 he joined AS Saint-Étienne on a three-year contract.
+In January 2012 he joined Saint-Ètienne on a three-year contract.

 In June 2016, he signed a three-year contract with Chamois Niortais.
 He left the club by mutual consent on 6 August 2018.